10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

 For custom-built themes on client projects, it brings very little value and adds a lot of complexity in terms of fighting with WordPress core's stylesheet specificity.

 :::tip
 A rule of thumb is that you should use `theme.json` as the source of truth for all your design tokens and settings.
 But any actual styles should be written in CSS files.
+We cover `theme.json` configuration in depth in [Lesson 4: theme.json](./04-theme-json.md).
 :::

 ## Styles